Visiting Napa Valley Year Round: How to Turn One Trip Into a Lasting Ritual

 - I‑Drive – Designated Drivers of Napa & Sonoma County

-Or, if you’re feeling adventurous, ride in a side-car and experience the valley from a completely different perspective.
+Or, if you’re feeling adventurous, ride in

-Travel With Friends—and Know the Limits
+Travel With Friends and Know the Limits

 Just keep in mind: